Blackstone River and Canal Heritage State Park

-The Blackstone River and Canal Heritage State Park is a part of the state park system of the Commonwealth of Massachusetts, managed by the Massachusetts Department of Conservation and Recreation (DCR).
+The Blackstone River and Canal Heritage State Park is a part of the state park system of the Commonwealth of Massachusetts, managed by the Massachusetts Department of Conservation and Recreation.
 This 1000 acre park "recalls the role of canals in transporting raw materials and manufactured goods between emerging industrial centers."
 The Blackstone River and Canal Heritage State Park at Uxbridge, Massachusetts, is the midpoint of the Blackstone River Valley National Heritage Corridor of the National Park System.
 The Blackstone River and Valley is where the industrial revolution was born in America.
 The southern entrance to this state park is the site of the historic Stanley Woolen Mill, currently being redeveloped for commercial and tourism.
 The Native American Nipmuc name for the village here was "Wacentug", translated as "bend in the river".